-Another interesting aspect of Match Play is that the players do not have finish every hole.
+Another interesting aspect of Match Play is that the players do not need to finish every hole.
 Consider the following situation: Jordan Spieth hits a hole-in-one on a par three.
 Oosthuizen hits the green within inches of the cup, but the ball does not go in.
 At this point, there is no need for Oosthuizen to finish the hole, and he will concede to Spieth.
 Even if Oosthuizen finishes with a birdie, he still has lost the hole.
 And there is no need to see if Oosthuizen can make the putt because unlike Stroke Play, the score does not carry over to the next hole.

 Similarly, players often will “concede” a stroke.
 This usually happens on a short putt.
 For example, if Spieth knows that Oosthuizen is going to make the tap-in, he might grant “gimmie.”
 The real question for that hole is whether Spieth can make the 12 footer to win the hole, or if he two putts for a halve.